Lincoln National Corporation (LNC) Shares Up Despite Recent Market Volatility

 LNC’s Market Performance

-LNC’s stock has seen a -1.31% decrease for the week, with a -34.02% drop in the past month and a -28.94% fall in the past quarter.
-The volatility ratio for the week is 5.54%, and the volatility levels for the past 30 days are at 5.51% for Lincoln National Corporation The simple moving average for the last 20 days is -18.50% for LNC stock, with a simple moving average of -48.12% for the last 200 days.
+The stock of Lincoln National Corporation (LNC) has seen a 7.06% increase in the past week, with a -29.81% drop in the past month, and a -26.08% fall in the past quarter.
+The volatility ratio for the week is 4.47%, and the volatility levels for the past 30 days are at 5.54% for LNC.
+The simple moving average for the last 20 days is -10.01% for LNC stock, with a simple moving average of -45.46% for the last 200 days.

 Analysts’ Opinion of LNC